-Christmas in Barcelona is a magical time.
-While it is not the obvious choice for a festive trip, and there won’t be snow on the ground or a Santa Clause on every corner, Barcelona is a great choice for a Christmas trip.
+The Christmas markets and shopping around Barcelona is an enjoyable and magical time of year.
+While it may not be the obvious choice for a festive trip, and there won’t be snow on the ground or a Santa Claus on every corner, Barcelona is a great choice for a Christmas trip.
 The weather outside isn’t frightful like the old song says; it’s very mild, usually the sun is shining, and there are lots of lovely things to see.

 You will hear people complaining that Christmas seems to start earlier every year, but in Barcelona, it’s just part of the holiday season.
-The first official holiday in the festive calendar is La Immaculada, the Immaculate Conception, which is celebrated on the 8th December.
-Interestingly, the 6th December is also a holiday, but not the 7th!
-Local people will often take the 7th as a day off work too if they can, in order to have three days off in a row.
+The first official holiday in the festive calendar is La Immaculada, the Immaculate Conception, which is celebrated on December 8.
+Interestingly, December 6 is also a holiday and locals will often take the day off work if they can.

-You can find delightful Christmas markets across the city for the whole of December, selling all manner of festive fare.
-Here are some of the highlights to really get you into the Christmas spirit.
+You can find delightful Christmas markets across the city during the whole of December, selling all manner of festive fare.
+Here are some highlights to get you into the spirit.

 La Fira de Santa Llúcia

-Arguably the most famous Christmas market in Barcelona, La Fira de Santa Llúcia is located directly in front of the Barcelona Cathedral.
+Arguably the most famous Christmas market in Barcelona, La Fira de Santa Llúcia from November 24 to December 23, 2023, is located directly in front of the Barcelona Cathedral.
 The square, Plaza Nova, has ample space for the stalls and is filled with twinkling Christmas lights.

-What to buy in this market: all things artisan and handmade – Nativity figurines, musical instruments, plants, jewelry and other pretty gifts to take home for family and friends.
+- What to buy here: all things artisan and handmade!
+Nativity figurines, plants, jewellery, honey, cheese, candles, and other pretty gifts to take home for family and friends.

-Other activities: on Saturday 15th December there will be an all-day celebration with music, dancing and activities for kids.
+- Other activities: during the month there are various celebrations with music, dancing and activities for kids.
 Look out for the traditional parade of the “gegants”, or giants, which will be carried around the Gothic Quarter.

 Fira de Nadal de la Sagrada Familia

-Despite being located outside Barcelona’s most visited tourist attraction, the unfinished La Sagrada Familia temple, the Christmas market in this square still maintains a local feel, even selling Christmas trees to the residents of the area.
-Of course, we don’t recommend trying to take a tree back on the plane with you, but there are lots of other treats and treasures to be picked up in this market.
+The La Sagrada Familia Christmas market still maintains a local feel, despite its location, even selling Christmas trees to the residents of the area.
+Of course, we don’t recommend trying to take a tree back on the plane with you, but there are plenty of other treats and treasures to be picked up in this market.

-Although this market is much newer than La Fira de Santa Lucia, started in 1962, it still has lots to offer in terms of shopping.
+Although this market started in 1962 and is much newer than La Fira de Santa Lucia, it still has lots to offer in terms of shopping.
 The traditional handmade figurines are here too, joined by a great selection of other handmade decorations.
 You will also find lots of delicious morsels to try, including local meats and cheeses, as well as candies and, the most traditional Christmas treat in Barcelona, turrón.

-Turrón is a nougat-based confection, meaning its main ingredients are sugar, egg whites and honey, usually combined with toasted nuts such as almonds and hazelnuts.
-However, much like all traditional confections, there are now hundreds of different varieties with every flavour you can think of.
+Turrón is a nougat-based confectionary, meaning its main ingredients are sugar, egg whites, and honey, usually combined with toasted nuts such as almonds and hazelnuts.
+However, like most traditional confectionaries, there are now many different varieties.

-The famous brand of turrón in Spain is made by Vicens and can be purchased all year round in their shops; keep with tradition by eating some this festive season.
+The most famous brand of turrón in Spain is made by Vicens, and can be purchased year round.
 Look out for turrón from Agramunt; this little town in Catalonia makes a turrón that has a protected geographical status, meaning this version of the treat can only be made here.

-What to buy in this market: sweet treats and traditional figures.
+- What to buy here: sweet treats and traditional figures.

-Other activities: combine it with a visit to the Sagrada Familia, contact us for information about private tours and tickets.
+- Other activities: combine it with a visit to La Sagrada Familia, contact us for information about private tours and tickets.

 Fira del Col·lectiu d’Artesans de l’Alimentació

-Something that you will see all over Barcelona all year round are little figurines of a gentleman…ahem…doing his business.
-These little guys are called “caganers” and are actually an important part of the Catalan Nativity scenes.
+Something that you will see all over Barcelona all year round are little figurines of a gentleman (ahem), doing his business.
+These little guys are called “caganers” and are an important part of the Catalan Nativity scenes.
 That’s right: next to Mary and Joseph and the baby Jesus, there will be the caganer relieving himself in the background.

-While the traditionally dressed caganer wears a white shirt, black pants and red hat, you will now see every character, real or fictional, represented squatting and – erm, I’m running out of ways to say this politely – taking a poop.
+While the traditionally dressed caganer wears a white shirt, black pants and red hat, you will now see every character, real or fictional, represented.
 From Yoda to Obama, from Messi making a mess to Einstein working something out, these little figurines and the story behind them is sure to make everyone laugh when you present them on Christmas day.

-For general ideas of what to do in December, please have a look at our What to do in December blog.
+For general ideas of what to do in December, check out our What to Do in December blog.